openpublishoperation/devops-learn-pr/docs/git/race-to-push.md

 ## Result
-With this approach in place, and with a bunch of optimization work on the server, the VSTS repo is now able to keep up with developers trying to complete PRs into master, and this is no longer a bottleneck to our productivity.
+With this approach in place, and with a bunch of optimization work on the server, the Azure DevOps repo is now able to keep up with developers trying to complete PRs into master, and this is no longer a bottleneck to our productivity.